GSecurity1979/Notes/README.md

 I get schizofrenia meds but my devices are getting hacked for the next 20+ years, what I report to cops 13y later who seem to beat up Andrej, but to no effect.

+I'm working mostly as a security guard and as a cab driver for a short while.
 I learn cybersec by googling to protect myself, change roughly 20 gf's and 20 computers, and I end up bleeding from my behind once a month for the next 20y+ since I got schizo.

 I meet 2 girls, Sandra Dragutin and Antonija Čurković, in Sandra I fall inlove with, but she ends up hypnoing me and raping me under hypnosis while Antonia attempts the same, but I think unsuccesfully.